isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-treatment-for-kittens/index.md

 However, for kittens with sensitive skin, I recommend that you use the pray option for flea treatment to avoid instilling injuries on pets.
 **NB: All flea-treated kittens/cats should be kept away in an enclosed for 24 hours.
-Keep Advantage II away from children.�** The Good:
+Keep Advantage II away from children.**
+The Good:
 - Waterproof/resistant and Fragrance-free.
-- Veterinary recommended and�Easier to apply  Liquid form.
+- Veterinary recommended andEasier to apply  Liquid form.
 - No irritation and quick-acting  12 hours.
 - Effective  30 days action duration.
 The Bad: